 1.1.
 Sharing Results

 Mrs Heidbrink welcomed the participants to the fourth day of the workshop and invited them to share the results of the stocktaking and analysis exercise done the previous day.
-These are presented in the eight tables reported in the related PDF document below.
+These are presented in the eight tables reported below.